Rigorous Maximum Likelihood Estimation for Quantum States: Conclusion and future work

 We have described an unconstrained, non-convex reformulation for solving the problem of rank-controlled quantum state tomography using maximum likelihood estimation.
 We showed that with Burer-Monteiro factorization, the convex MLE becomes non-convex but this has little practical downside, and the advantage is that we are able to make the problem unconstrained.
 The rank $r$ of the factor $\U$ is directly proportional to the runtime and memory usage of the algorithm, and introduces little bias as long as the true MLE solution is well-approximated by a rank $r$ state.

-Our numerical experiments show that our method is comparable with state-of-the-art methods when there are no memory limitations, i.e., up to about $11$ qubits.
+Our numerical simulations show that our method is comparable with state-of-the-art methods when there are no memory limitations, i.e., up to about $11$ qubits.
 For larger systems, alternative methods have memory issues.
 Through careful implementation and algorithm design, we are able to run our method up to $20$ qubits, achieving a relative error under $10^{-4}$ within a few hours of computation time.
 While reconstruction of $20$ qubit states has been done before, it relied on the MPS structure~\cite{PRXQuantum.4.040345}.
 Our method also requires a structural assumption (that the matrix is well-approximated by a low-rank state) but our structural assumption is in some ways milder than the MPS structure.

 Interesting future research can take both theoretical and practical directions.
-In our numerical experiments, the nonconvexity of our formulation has been benign, and existing generic Burer-Monteiro theory explains some of this, but it would be interesting to specialize that theory to our particular negative log-likelihood objective and obtain stronger guarantees.
+In our numerical simulations, the non-convexity of our formulation has been benign, and existing generic Burer-Monteiro theory explains some of this, but it would be interesting to specialize that theory to our particular negative log-likelihood objective and obtain stronger guarantees.

 Practically speaking, there are at least two interesting avenues of work.
 The first would be making algorithmic improvements, such as improving on L-BFGS, or deriving a cheap and effective line search, etc. The second avenue would be to target variants of MLE, motivated by uncertainty quantification (UQ).
 Maximum likelihood estimates themselves are not especially useful unless they have an accompanying credible estimate of uncertainty.
 This uncertainty is often approximated via Monte Carlo methods, such as bootstrap resampling.
 These techniques require solving very similar MLE problems thousands of times, so a natural question is whether one can design an algorithm that speeds up this process (but without introducing statistical bias).